Getting an Artist Visa in Japan

 • People who do side artistic projects outside of their primary work activities won’t qualify for the visa.
 To be eligible for the art visa, the artistic profession should be your main profession and primary source of income.

 • Entertainers earning their living using any form of art for entertainment are not eligible for an artist visa.
-For example, dancers doing dance performances or singers doing concerts should go for an entertainment visa.
+For example, dancers performing dance performances or singers performing concerts should apply for an entertainment visa.

 Pros and Cons of the Artist Visa